ALC welcomes distinguished visitors to the campus, who share their latest research in theology.

 - Delivered: Tuesday 17 September 2019

-- Seminar 2 topic: Timothy Morton’s hyperobjects as an extension of eco-theological object relations
+- Topic: Timothy Morton’s hyperobjects as an extension of eco-theological object relations

 - Abstract: Much modern Protestant theology is significantly influenced by Martin Buber’s concept of the ‘I-You’ relationship.
 While this philosophical framework is helpful for accounting for a personal encounter with other humans and with the divine, it is less helpful in attributing intrinsic value to the more-than-human world.
 In response to this deficiency, Lutheran theologian and eco-theology pioneer H. Paul Santmire has suggested the addition of the ‘I-Ens’ relationship, which values objects without either instrumentalising or personalising the object.
 This paper argues this addition is still insufficient because it frames too sharp a distinction between subjects and objects and does not account for larger-scale natural forces.
 The paper thus argues for employing contemporary eco-critic Timothy Morton’s concept of ‘hyperobjects’ as a means of enfolding and expanding both Buber’s and Santmire’s object relations theories into a broader concept of object relations for theological use.